Les Baxter

-Leslie Thompson "Les" Baxter (March 14, 1922 – January 15, 1996) was a best-selling American musician and composer.
-After working as an arranger and composer for swing bands, he developed his own style of easy listening music, known as exotica and scored over 100 motion pictures.
+Leslie Thompson Baxter (March 14, 1922 – January 15, 1996) was an American composer, conductor, and musician.
+After working as an arranger and composer for swing bands, he developed his own style of easy listening music, known as exotica and scored over 250 radio, television and motion pictures numbers.

 Early life

-Baxter studied piano at the Detroit Conservatory before moving to Los Angeles for further studies at Pepperdine College.
+Baxter studied piano at the Detroit Conservatory of Music before moving to Los Angeles for further studies at Pepperdine College.
 From 1943 on he played tenor and baritone saxophone for the Freddie Slack big band.
 Abandoning a concert career as a pianist, he turned to popular music as a singer.
 At the age of 23 he joined Mel Tormé's Mel-Tones, singing on Artie Shaw records such as "What Is This Thing Called Love?"